 If you're a beginner and not sure if you want to embark on this piano playing journey because you're afraid you are too old, lack talent, are not smart enough, are not committed enough, don't have the money for lessons, don't have the time, or have another issue blocking you from trying it, I would gently suggest that you just begin.
 Acknowledge those fears and misgivings, without believing them, then bid them on their way, and just begin.
-Start with 5-10 minutes of piano study at a time, approaching it with a sense of wonder, excitement, and openness.
+Start with 5-10 minutes of piano practice at a time, approaching it with a sense of wonder, excitement, and openness.

 While learning to play the piano is challenging, it also provides a deep well for creativity, brain power, and relaxation.
 You have nothing to lose; light a candle and start with small steps, then keep taking small steps.
 One day you will realize that you are playing the piano, and making beautiful music!